Heartburn, Acid Reflux (GERD)

-When the valve at the end of the esophagus (the tube that carries food from the mouth to the stomach) does not close all the way, stomach fluid can leak back into the esophagus.
-If this happens more than 2 times a week, it is called GERD (Gastroesophageal Reflux Disease).
+Your stomach makes acid to help break down food so you can digest it.
+When you have heartburn and acid reflux the valve at the end of your esophagus (the tube that carries food from the mouth) does not close properly.
+This causes acid from your stomach to come back into the esophagus.
+If this happens at least two times a week it is called Gastroesophageal Reflux Disease (GERD).

 - Sour tasting fluid in the back of your mouth